rubypinkromance/rubypinkromance.com/src/shorts/one-wild-night/2-lucia.md

 “Oh, yeah, of course, I mean, I’m not trying to stop you guys, I just need to slow down a bit?”
 Kara picked up her phone and shorts and moved to the door.
 “Just text me when you’re done, okay?”

-The door closed with a quiet click and they heard her footsteps pad down the hall.
+The door closed with a quiet click, and they heard her footsteps pad down the hall.
 A long moment passed.

 “Is she gonna be okay?”
 Carlos asked.